 I have never been a forager of mushrooms and respect the complexities surrounding the debates of whether foraging mushrooms harms wildlife and ecosystems or not.
 I see the immense pleasure of foraging wild food, but I’ve seen first hand the harm it can do.

-It’s not up to me but I think picking mushrooms for scientific and educational purposes is actually very important, if you have permission from the landowner/manager.
 I have led basic woodland fungi walks in the past and, though no expert, I think that picking for educational purposes is rewarding.
 I’ve only ever eaten one wild mushroom, picked by a friend in the Czech Republic.
-I would rather photograph them than eat them.
+I would rather photograph them than eat them wild.